rschristopher/ischristtrue.com/src/truth.md

  philosophers and professional
  intellectuals
  is a nihilistic
- progression of
+ program of
  dead ideas,
  a history of the failures
- of past philosophers to answer [any](https://plato.stanford.edu/entries/nothingness/#WhyTheSomRatThaNot) of the fundamental questions -- and we're left with rationalizations and word games to desensitize honest seekers, to soothe them into accepting intellectual failures
+ of past philosophers to answer [any](https://plato.stanford.edu/entries/nothingness/#WhyTheSomRatThaNot) of the fundamental questions -- and we're left with rationalizations and word games, as if to desensitize honest seekers, to soothe them into accepting intellectual failures